 5. H1B Visa Case Status and Various Stages

 Following video explains the various stages of H1B Visa application case status.
-Even though USCIS updated the website to new format, you can get an idea of what to expect from the previous case status.
+Even though USCIS updated the website to the new format, you can get an idea of what to expect from the previous case status.

 6. After H-1B Visa Application is Approved